wangyoucao577/containers/docker/README.md

 ### 9. Docker-in-docker
 [jpetazzo/dind](https://github.com/jpetazzo/dind) and [Using Docker-in-Docker for your CI or testing environment?
 Think twice.](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) provides awesome help on this topic.

+One thing to note: If you are relying on the underlying docker socket (`/var/run/docker.sock`) as part of a workflow within your cluster today, it will be broken due to [Kubernetes is deprecating Docker as a container runtime after v1.20.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
+There are lots of options out there for this specific use case including things like [kaniko](https://github.com/GoogleContainerTools/kaniko), [img](https://github.com/genuinetools/img), and [buildah](https://github.com/containers/buildah).

 ## References
 - [Get Docker CE for CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)